sig-net/mpc/README.md

 signed by the key you used to claim the oidc token.
 This does not have to be the same as the key in the public key field.

-### Recover Account (TODO: refactor to sign)
+### Recover Account

     URL: /sign
     Request parameters: {
-        // in case NEAR AccointId is not provided,
-        // it will be determined using recovery PK and NEAR Wallet APIs
-        near_account_id: Option(String),
+        transaction: String,
         oidc_token: String
         public_key: String,
         signature: String,
     }
     Response:
     Ok {
-        user_public_key: String,
-        near_account_id: String,
+        // TODO: what usefull info should we return?
     } /
     Err{
         msg: String